Veritas College: Courses, camps and activities

-Student Union and Other Organizations
+Student union and other organizations

-Student Union
+Student union

-Founded in 2008, the Student Union hosts various activities to serve students.
-The most famous and popular activities are the welcoming and farewell parties.
-There are 8 departments, that help the Student Union work efficiently in all aspects.
-The president and council of the Student Union are selected by all student residents.
+Founded in 2008, the student union hosts various activities to serve students.
+The most popular activities are the welcoming and farewell parties.
+The president and council of the student union are selected by all student residents.

 Ivy League

 Founded in 2009, the Ivy League club is a volunteer organization.
 It has a council with a president and two vice presidents.
 The leadership council helps run the whole organization, including 7 departments and a volunteer group.
 The most popular activities involve assisting high school students, working with young children, a summer camp, and the TEDx Talk at STU.

-The Youth League Branch
+Youth League branch

-The Youth League Branch of Veritas College is associated with the China Communist Youth League.
+The Youth League branch of Veritas College is associated with the China Communist Youth League.
 The Youth League aims to educate the youth on, and promote, the values of the Communist Party.

 Monitors

 Founded in 2008, the monitors are special representatives of Veritas College.
 The monitors usually are junior students.
 They serve as role models in academic, moral, and other personal aspects.
 They are selected to guide the freshmen in adapting to college life, and also serve as mentors.
 Monitors themselves are trained and supervised.